 Mr. Miraglia serves as a member of the Board of Directors for the Matthew Shepard Foundation and is also a radio program host and producer on Outbeat Radio, a weekly LGBT program on KRCB Radio.
-He serves as an HIV test counselor and educator for Face to Face in Sonoma County.
+In 2023, he was appointed an Ambassador for the National Law Enforcement Memorial Fund.

 In 2021 Mr. Miraglia began serving as a guest instructor at the FBI National Academy and was the first to present LGBT awareness for law enforcement training in the FBI Academy’s history.
 Over the course of his 36 years of teaching experience, Mr. Miraglia served as a recruit training officer, academy coordinator and for ten years as the director of the police academy at Napa Valley College.
 He has over 35 years of experience in law enforcement with three different police departments working most recently as deputy chief of the Napa Valley Railroad Police Department.

 In 2011, he authored curriculum for an accredited LGBT Studies Program now offered by Napa Valley College.
 This was the second program of its type offered by a California college.
 He expanded the program in 2018 to offer an Associate Degree.
 In July of 2013, Mr. Miraglia was awarded the “Dr. John W. Rice Diversity Award” by the Chancellor of the California Community College system for his work developing hate crime prevention and diversity education programs.
 He is a nationally recognized speaker and expert on LGBT issues in the law enforcement profession and education.
 Most recently, he authored Assembly Bill 2504 which provides LGBT awareness training for California law enforcement officers and 9-1-1 dispatchers.
 Mr. Miraglia developed the first certified LGBT Awareness For Law Enforcement online training course and a train the trainer program in response to this Bill.

 After coming out himself in 2004, Mr. Miraglia decided to work with others in law enforcement who are still struggling with the pervasive homophobia that still exists in many areas of the law enforcement, the fire service, and EMS profession.
 He authored five books including Coming Out from Behind the Badge (3 editions) and American Heroes Coming Out from Behind the Badge.